 A mobility return on investment analysis showed that international experience increased retention (+15%) and positively impacted career opportunities.
-Ninety-five percent of mobility assignees reported a positive impact on career one year post assignment, 97% of assignees said their international assignment experience was exceptional and 95% would recommend an EY mobility assignment.
+Ninetyfive percent of mobility assignees reported a positive impact on career one year post assignment, 97% of assignees across the globe said their international assignment experience was exceptional and 95% would recommend an EY mobility assignment.